artivis/manif/README.md

 **manif** is based on the mathematical presentation of the Lie theory available in [this paper][jsola18].
 We recommend every user of **manif** to read the paper (17 pages) before starting to use the library.
-The paper provides a thorough introduction to Lie theory, in a simplified way so as to make the entrance to Lie theory easy for the average roboticist who is interested in designing rigorous and elegant state estimation algorithms.
+The paper offers a comprehensive yet accessible introduction to Lie theory, tailored specifically for roboticists.
+By presenting the material in a simplified manner, it lowers the barrier to entry for those interested in developing rigorous and elegant algorithms for state estimation, control, learning, and possibly more.
+This approach ensures that even readers without an advanced mathematical background can grasp the foundational concepts and apply them effectively in robotics.

 <!-- Include stop manif intro -->